QIWI-API/bill-payments-docs/bill-payments_en.html.md

 <script src='https://oplata.qiwi.com/popup/v1.js'></script>

-The library has 2 metods: create a new invoice and open an existing one.
+The library has two methods: create a new invoice and open an existing one.

 ###  Create new invoice {#createpopup}
-Metod  `QiwiCheckout.createInvoice`
+Call function  `QiwiCheckout.createInvoice`

 | Parameter | Description | Type | Required |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|--------------|